 Resistance Is Global

-Because of the way the bacteria alerts others of resistance, it has potential to spread globally.
+Because of the way the bacteria alerts others of resistance, it has the potential to spread globally.
 In fact, it already has.
 Since we’re all so connected, small changes in one area can find pathways to every corner of the planet.

 Antibiotic resistance is unique in its capacity to spread unhinged, making more bacterium resistant.
 It provides a framework for the spreading of dangerous bacteria resistant to medical cures.